The child’s wishes and decisions in the family courts

 The extent to which the child’s decisions are upheld as such of persons of full age depend on a number of factors such as the child’s age and understanding as well as the matter in issue and the severity of the consequences of the decision.
 The principle was established by the case of Gillick v West Norfolk & Wisbech Area Health Authority AC 112.
 The case authority provides that the child’s voice is heard and listened to in court, when he reaches a sufficient understanding to be capable of making up his own mind.
 Whether a child is so capable has been held to be a question of fact.

 The child’s ability to make decisions for themselves relates to living arrangements, consenting to contracts, making a will or in some cases marrying.
+However, the main areas where issues often arise are connected with consent or refusal to consent a medical or psychiatric treatment.

 For more information on: